gary-jipp/short.ly/src/backend/README.md

 - Using Express Router for `/api/url`
 - Inject Pool into routers at runtime so `new Pool()` is only called once
 - Avoided comments for "obvious" code.
 That can be a matter of opinion tho
+- Long URLS that do not return 2xx are rejected. eg: https://example.com/test -